 Three Places in Landscapes That Are Ideal for Waterwise Plants

-You’re beginning to explore removing parts of your “non-functional” traditional lawns—those areas that aren’t actively used for recreation or gathering—and perhaps some of your higher water plantings.
-You’re thinking about replacing them with waterwise plants.
+You’re beginning to explore removing parts of your “non-essential” traditional lawns—those areas that aren’t actively used for recreation or gathering—and perhaps some of your higher water plantings.
+You’re thinking about replacing them with water-wise plants.

 The question is…